all890/xo_game_android/README.md

 ### Used Algorithm
 As we know, tic tac toe always has horizontal, vertical and diagonal winning forms.
 So I will bring you to figure out how my code check winning as I said
-1. :arrow_right: Horizontal forms :arrow_right: : For this form I used 2 loops run through the board as row and column horizontally.
+1. :arrow_right: Horizontal forms :arrow_left: : For this form I used 2 loops run through the board as row and column horizontally.
 For examples if we play on 3x3, the numbers of horizontal line will be 3 obviously.
 Then I've get the characters of player (X,O) along each line to check that if characters of player are the same all the line, so that player will win. ;)
+2. :arrow_down: Vertical forms :arrow_up: : Same steps as horizontal form, just change it into vertical by swop the index order of array.
+3.